tensorflow/models/official/README.md

 The team is actively developing new models.
 In the near future, we will add:

-* State-of-the-art language understanding models:
+* State-of-the-art language understanding models.
-  More members in Transformer family
-* State-of-the-art image classification models:
+* State-of-the-art image classification models.
-  EfficientNet, MnasNet, and variants
-* State-of-the-art objection detection and instance segmentation models:
+* State-of-the-art objection detection and instance segmentation models.
-  RetinaNet, Mask R-CNN, SpineNet, and variants

 ## Table of Contents